w3c/trace-context/spec/21-http_response_header_format.md

 An <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a>  that controls tracing flags such as sampling, trace level, etc. These flags are recommendations given by the callee rather than strict rules to follow for three reasons:

-1. Trust and abuse
+1. An untrusted caller may be able to abuse a tracing system by setting these flags maliciously.
-2. Bug in the callee
+2. A caller may have a bug which causes the tracing system to have a problem.
 3. Different load between calling and called services might force caller to downsample.

 You can find more in the section [Security considerations](#security-considerations) of this specification.